 School phobias might range from one kid to the next.
 External indications include delays in getting on the bus or telling parents they don’t like to go to school.

-Other kids may feel depressed in schools, complain of being unwell frequently, or try to skip school to escape difficult classes or subjects.
+Other kids may feel depressed in school, complain of being unwell frequently, or try to skip school to escape difficult classes or subjects.

 School phobia can cause physical symptoms in kids of all ages.
 Most of these are anxiety-related.
 Tummy pains, headaches, nausea, and diarrhea are some of the results.